Beacon Hill station (Sound Transit): Services

-Beacon Hill station is part of Sound Transit's 1 Line, which runs from Seattle–Tacoma International Airport through the Rainier Valley, Downtown Seattle, and the University of Washington campus to Northgate.
-It is the eighth northbound station from Angle Lake and eleventh southbound station from Northgate, and is situated between Mount Baker and SODO stations.
-1 Line trains serve Beacon Hill twenty hours a day on weekdays and Saturdays, from 5:00 am to 1:00 am, and eighteen hours on Sundays, from 6:00 am to 12:00 am; during regular weekday service, trains operate roughly every eight to ten minutes during rush hour and midday operation, with longer headways of fifteen minutes in the early morning and twenty minutes at night.
-During weekends, 1 Line trains arrive at the station every ten minutes during midday hours and every fifteen minutes during mornings and evenings.
-The station is approximately 24 minutes from SeaTac/Airport station and fifteen minutes from Westlake station in Downtown Seattle.
-In 2019, an average of 3,098 passengers boarded Link trains at Beacon Hill station on weekdays.
+Beacon Hill station is part of Sound Transit's 1 Line, which runs from between Lynnwood, the University of Washington campus, Downtown Seattle, the Rainier Valley, and Seattle–Tacoma International Airport.
+It is the fifteenth southbound station from Lynnwood City Center and seventh northbound station from Angle Lake; Beacon Hill is situated between SODO and Mount Baker stations.
+Trains serve the station twenty hours a day on weekdays and Saturdays, from 5:00 am to 1:00 am, and eighteen hours on Sundays, from 6:00 am to 12:00 am; during regular weekday service, trains operate roughly every eight to ten minutes during rush hour and midday operation, respectively, with longer headways of twelve to fifteen minutes in the early morning and at night.
+During weekends, Link trains arrive at Beacon Hill station every ten minutes during midday hours and every twelve to fifteen minutes during mornings and evenings.
+The station is approximately 44 minutes from Lynnwood City Center station, 12 minutes from Westlake station in Downtown Seattle, and 25 minutes from SeaTac/Airport station.
+The final northbound 1 Line trips during late evenings terminate at Beacon Hill.
+In 2023, an average of 2,134 passengers boarded Link trains at Beacon Hill station on weekdays.

-Beacon Hill station is also served by three bus routes operated by King County Metro that use bus stops adjacent to the station: Route 36, an electric trolleybus route, runs along Beacon Avenue from Othello station to the International District and Downtown; Route 60 runs between West Seattle, Georgetown, Beacon Hill, First Hill and Capitol Hill; and Route 107, which terminates at the station and travels southeasterly to Georgetown, Rainier Beach station, Skyway and Renton.
+The station is also served by three bus routes operated by King County Metro that use bus stops adjacent to the station: Route 36, an electric trolleybus route, runs along Beacon Avenue from Othello station to the International District and Downtown; Route 60 runs between West Seattle, Georgetown, Beacon Hill, First Hill and Capitol Hill; and Route 107, which terminates at the station and travels southeasterly to Georgetown, Rainier Beach station, Skyway and Renton.